robusta-dev/robusta/docs/tutorials/new-playbook-track-changes.rst

 Track Kubernetes Changes
 ############################################

 Robusta lets you get notifications when Kubernetes resources are updated.
-Users can setup personalized notifications for any Deployment, ReplicaSet, or other resource, ensuring you get notified when new versions are rolled out or other engineers change something important in the cluster.
+Users can set up personalized notifications for any Deployment, ReplicaSet, or other resource, ensuring you get notified when new versions are rolled out or other engineers change something important in the cluster.
 This feature is especially useful for various roles:

 * **DevOps and Platform Teams** can track all changes to Ingresses and other sensitive cluster resources.
-* **Developers** will receive notifications each time their application is deployed to production.
+* **Developers** can receive notifications each time their application is deployed to production.
-* **Security and DevSecOps** professionals benefit from assorted use cases, such as monitoring changes to security settings.
+* **Security and DevSecOps** professionals can track changes to ClusterRoles or ServiceAccounts.

 ..
 Let's track changes to Kubernetes objects using Robusta.
 Notifications will be sent to a :ref:`Sinks <Sinks Reference>`, like Slack or MSTeams.
 ..
 Users can choose what to track and what information to recieve in an alert using Playbooks. :ref:`Read more about playbooks<What are Playbooks?>`